Estate houses in Scotland: Twentieth century to the present

 The Baronial style peaked towards the end of the nineteenth century, and the building of large houses declined in importance in the twentieth century.
 An exception was the work undertaken by John Kinross (1855–1955).
 Beginning with the reconstruction of Thurston House, Dunbar, from 1890 he produced a series of major country house designs.
 The most important was Manderston House (1901–03), built for James Miller (1864–1906) in the Adam style.
-The baronial style continued to influence the construction of some estate houses, including Skibo Castle, which was rebuilt for industrialist Andrew Carnegie (1899–1903) by Ross and Macbeth.
-English architect C. H. B. Quennell (1872–1935) designed a neo-Georgian mansion at Altmore (1912–14) for the owner of a Moscow department store.
+The baronial style continued to influence the construction of some estate houses, including Skibo Castle, which was rebuilt for the industrialist Andrew Carnegie (1899–1903) by Ross and Macbeth.
+The English architect C. H. B. Quennell (1872–1935) designed a neo-Georgian mansion at Altmore (1912–14) for the owner of a Moscow department store.

 There was a lull in building after the First World War and social change undermined the construction of rural estate houses.
 Isolated examples included the houses designed by Basil Spence and built at Broughton Place (1936) and Gribloch (1937–39), which combined modern and traditional elements.
 The Second World War disrupted the occupation of estate houses, as they were used as wartime schools, barracks, evacuee housing and hospitals.
 After the war many were outdated, with a lack of electricity and modern plumbing.
 There was a shortage of live-in servants and the heavily taxed aristocracy were also unable to find the money to modernise and maintain large houses.
 The shortage of building materials in the post-war period also made estate houses valuable resources of stone.
-As a result, 200 of the 378 architecturally important estate houses have been demolished, were destroyed in the period after 1945, a higher proportion of the total than in England.
+As a result, 200 of the 378 architecturally important estate houses have been demolished in the period after 1945, a higher proportion of the total than in England.
 Included in the destruction were works by Robert Adam, including Balbardie House and Hamilton Palace.
 One firm, Charles Brand of Dundee, demolished at least 56 country houses in Scotland in the 20 years between 1945 and 1965.
 The shortage of building materials further reduced the number of new large luxury houses.
 Isolated examples included Logan House, designed by David Style in the 1950s.
 In the 1960s there was Basil Hughes's design at Snaigow for the earl of Cadogan and the remodelling of Gask House by Claude Phillimore.
 This period also saw considerable restoration of existing houses.